EthanWadsworth/valve-steam-web-api/README.md

 # valve-steam-web-api
-JS Wrapper for the Steam Web Api for all Valve online multiplayer games (Dota2 TF2 CS:GO - support coming)
+JS Wrapper for the Steam Web Api for all Valve online multiplayer games (Dota2 TF2 CS:GO)

 Official Documentation provided by Steam can be found here - https://wiki.teamfortress.com/wiki/WebAPI